lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

 When you press :kbd:`K` (or :kbd:`Shift-K`), the Knife tool becomes active.

 Drawing the cut line
-   When using *Knife Subdivide*, the cursor changes to an icon of a scalpel and the header changes to display options for the tool.
+   When using *Knife*, the cursor changes to an icon of a scalpel and the header changes to display options for the tool.
    You can draw connected straight lines by clicking :kbd:`LMB`.

 .. figure:: /images/Knife1.jpg
    :width: 200px
-   :figwidth: 200px

    Mesh before knife cut

 .. figure:: /images/Knife2.jpg
    :width: 200px
-   :figwidth: 200px

    Knife cut active

 .. figure:: /images/Knife3.jpg
    :width: 200px
-   :figwidth: 200px

    After confirming knife cut

 Options
 =======

+Knife selection :kbd:`Shift-K`
+   Activates the knife so only selected faces are cut.

 New cut :kbd:`E`
    Begins a new cut.
 This allows you to define multiple distinct cut lines.